-Heart disease is the number one killer of women, causing about one in five female deaths a year.
-In fact, more women are affected by heart disease than all forms of cancer combined.
+Heart disease is the number one killer of men and women, causing one in four male deaths and one in five female deaths a year.
+While men’s health experts have put a strong emphasis on heart health for years, it hasn’t been that way for women’s health until recently.
+Especially when we take in the fact that more women are affected by heart disease than all forms of cancer combined.
 This includes breast cancer!
-While awareness around this important topic has increased over the years, only 54% of women recognize they may be at risk for heart disease.
-Now is the time to learn the facts, assess your risk factors, know the warning signs of a heart attack in women, and follow these 7 tips to change or improve your heart health.
+Now is the time to learn the facts about heart disease, assess your heart health risk factors, know the warning signs of a heart attack for both men and women (they are different!), and follow these 7 tips to change or improve your heart health.

 - Obesity or being overweight